Hamlet (1948 film): Casting and filming

 Eileen Herlie, who plays Hamlet's mother, was 29 years old when the movie was filmed in 1947.
 Olivier, who plays her son, was 40.

-Olivier played the voice of the Ghost by recording the dialogue as an amplified whisper and playing it back at a reduced speed, giving it a deep, haunting other-worldly quality.
+Olivier played the voice of the Ghost by recording the dialogue as an amplified whisper and playing it back at a reduced speed, giving it a deep, haunting otherworldly quality.
 However, for many years it was falsely assumed, even in film reference books, that John Gielgud had recorded the voice of the Ghost.
 (Gielgud played the role of the Ghost in three later productions – the 1964 stage, Electronovision and LP Album versions of Richard Burton's Hamlet, the 1970 telecast of the Hallmark Hall of Fame production starring Richard Chamberlain, and a 1992 BBC radio production starring Kenneth Branagh.)

-Felix Barker, Olivier's first biographer, described how the actor-director created the sound effects for the three appearances of the ghost:To produce the eerie noise which preceded the appearance of the ghost Olivier...went to enormous trouble.
+Felix Barker, Olivier's first biographer, described how the actor-director created the sound effects for the three appearances of the Ghost:To produce the eerie noise which preceded the appearance of the Ghost Olivier...went to enormous trouble.
 He made as many as fourteen separate sound tracks.
 On one he had recorded fifty women shrieking; on another the groans of as many men; a third consisted of a dozen violinists scraping their bows across the strings on a single screeching note.
-These various tracks had then to be blended in different volumes and intensity until they produced a noise which seemed to him to resemble - on what authority is uncertain - 'the lid of hell being opened'.
+These various tracks had then to be blended in different volumes and intensity until they produced a noise which seemed to him to resemble – on what authority is uncertain – 'the lid of hell being opened'.
 Supernatural horror was further increased by the pulsing heart-beat which heralded its every entrance.
 This sound, Olivier remembered, had been used by Jean-Louis Barrault in a stage production in Paris; he made it doubly effective on the screen by bringing the camera in and out of focus to synchronize with the pulsing.
 Before he would use it, however, he wrote to ask Barrault's permission and insisted on paying for the idea.
 Because no copyright is possible Olivier is particularly scrupulous about borrowing other people's production tricks or another actor's ideas.